facelessuser/soupsieve/docs/src/markdown/selectors.md

 <span class="lab"></span>.
 Additionally, if there are other immature selectors, they may be marked as experimental as
 well.
 Experimental may mean we are not entirely sure if our implementation is correct, that things may still be in flux as they are part of a working draft, or even both.

+If at anytime a working draft drops a selector from the current draft, it will most likely also be removed here, most likely with a deprecation path, except where there may be a conflict that requires a less graceful transition.
+One exception is in the rare case that the selector is found to be far too useful despite being rejected.
+In these cases, we may adopt them as "custom" selectors.
 </td>
 </tr>
 </table>